Politics1

 Democratic SocialistsDEMOCRATIC SOCIALISTS OF AMERICA - The DSA is the official US full member party of the Socialist International (which includes UK's Labour Party, the French Parti Socialiste and nearly 140 other political parties around the globe).
 Unlike most other members of the Socialist International, the DSA never fields candidates for office on its own ballot line.
 The DSA explains their mission as follows: "building progressive movements for social change while establishing an openly socialist presence in American communities and politics."
 Thus, the DSA is less like a traditional US political party and much more like a political education and grassroots activism organization.
 Working within the Democratic Party primaries starting around 2010, the DSA fields and endorses Democratic Socialist candidates against more mainstream Democratic incumbents.
 In 2018, Alexandria Ocasio-Cortez (D-NY) and Rashida Tlaib (D-MI) became the first DSA members elected to congress.
 DSA, Social Democrats USA and the Socialist Party USA each claim to be the one true heir to the ideological legacy of Eugene Debs and Norman Thomas (and DSA disputes the Socialist Party-USA's claim to the title arguing it is a modern-era creation that simply appropriated the older name of the defunct party of Debs/Thomas).
 The DSA -- then named the Democratic Socialist Organizing Committee (DSOC) -- split from the SD-USA in 1972 in a rift over the Vietnam War (SDUSA supported the war and opposed McGovern for President; DSOC supported McGovern and opposed the war).
 Official DSA affiliates include: Young Democratic Socialists, Socialist Forum, Democratic Left (publication) and Religious Socialism.

 NO LABELS PARTY - No Labels has been a bipartisan, centrist, 501(c)4 political group on the DC scene in recent years, founded by Dem fundraiser Nancy Jacobson after the 2010 elections.
 The group created the Problem Solvers Caucus in Congress, and has attracted a broad range of members including Josh Gottheimer, Kyrsten Sinema, Joe Manchin, Bill Cassidy, Susan Collins, and others.
-The group is co-chaired by former US Sen Joe Lieberman (D-CT), former Gov Larry Hogan (R-MD), and veteran civil rights leader Ben Chavis.
 No Labels over the years created and used various SuperPACs to help advance centrist candidates affiliated with their agenda.
 In 2022, the group announced it was forming an affiliated No Labels Party in order to give the voters a centrist presidential option in 2024 if the major party nominees are again Biden and Trump.
-The NLP launched ballot petition drives and already earned 2024 presidential ballot status in several states ... if they field a nominee.
-Polling data seems to show a centrist NLP nominee would largely splinter anti-Trump votes away from Biden, thus helping Trump.
+The NLP launched ballot petition drives and earned 2024 presidential ballot status in at least a dozen states ... if they fielded a nominee.
+However, by April 2024, every credible candidate they approached turned them down and they pulled the plug on a 2024 presidential run.
+No word if this entity will now wind down as a future candidate vehicle.

 PROGRESSIVE LABOR PARTY - The PLP Progressive Labor Party is a New York-based, militant, Stalinist-style communist party dedicated to bringing about a world-wide, armed, communist revolution.
 The party was formed in 1961 by members of the CPUSA who felt the Soviet Union had betrayed communism and become revisionist and state capitalist.
 Founders also felt the CPUSA had adopted unforgivable reformist positions such as "peaceful coexistence" with the US, turning to electoral politics, and hiding communist views behind a veneer of reform-oriented front groups.
 In the 1960s, the PLP heavily infiltrated the radical Students for a Democratic Society (SDS) group.
 Today, the PLP still abhors democracy, elections, freedom of nearly any sort, capitalism and religion -- and praises dictator Joseph Stalin's Soviet Union as their role model.
 Because they denounce all elections as "frauds," the PLP vows to never field any candidates for public office (for these guys, its either armed victory or nothing at all).
 Lots and lots of online ideological articles written in the typical dogmatic communist style ... with titles like "The Hoax of the 1932-33 Ukraine Fasmine," "Fascism Grows In The Auto Industry," "The Road to Revolution."
 Articles in English, Spanish, Russian, German, etc.